Vaishnavi-cyber-blip/Food_Recommend/README.md

 # Zoma
 ## Food Recommending AI agents
-Food Recommendation System designed to suggest dishes to users based on various factors such as weather, mood, dietary preferences, location, and eating habits.
-The system utilizes Crew AI for creating specialized AI agents, Travily Search API for web searches, and Groq-integrated Llama 3 model as the LLM (Large Language Model).
+Food Recommendation System is designed to suggest dishes to users based on various factors such as weather, mood, dietary preferences, location, and eating habits.
+The system utilizes Crew AI for creating specialized AI agents, Travily Search API for web searches, and the Groq-integrated Llama 3 model as the LLM.

 ## System Components
 #### 1. Crew AI Agents